TRIQS/dft_tools/doc/tutorials/svo_elk/srvo3.rst

   # Construct U matrix for density-density calculations:
   Umat, Upmat = U_matrix_kanamori(n_orb=n_orb, U_int=U, J_hund=J)

 We assumed here that we want to use an interaction matrix with Kanamori definitions of :math:`U` and :math:`J`.

 Next, we construct the Hamiltonian and the solver::

   h_int = h_int_density(spin_names, orb_names, map_operator_structure=SK.sumk_to_solver[0], U=Umat, Uprime=Upmat)
   S = Solver(beta=beta, gf_struct=gf_struct)

-As you see, we take only density-density interactions into account.
+For simplicity, we take only density-density interactions into account here.
 Other Hamiltonians with, e.g. with full rotational invariant interactions are:

 * h_int_kanamori
 * h_int_slater

 For other choices of the interaction matrices (e.g Slater representation) or Hamiltonians, we refer to the reference manual of the :ref:`TRIQS <triqslibs:welcome>` library.

 As a last step, we initialize the subgroup in the hdf5 archive to store the results::